 * This post was updated with new photos 🙂

 Before making these cookies, I took a second to ask myself, "Is it too early to start Christmas baking?"

-I mean, I’m the person who puts their Christmas tree up on November 2nd.
-I won’t draw the line on cookies!
+I mean, I'm the gal who puts their Christmas tree up on November 2nd.
+I won't draw the line on cookies!